Atinos31/Fashionista2/README.md

 ## known bugs
 * btt-link hidden not showing once on the bottom of the page - solved with a z-index on btt-button and border color change.
-* footer doesnt stick to bottom on empty pages.
+* footer doesnt stick to bottom on empty pages. solved with class of stickiy

 ## Deployment